-This durable and attractive squirrel feeder, constructed from FSC certified cedar, is a fun way to feed wild squirrels in your garden.
+This durable and attractive squirrel feeder, constructed from cedar, is a fun way to feed wild squirrels in your garden.
 The squirrels will quickly learn to lift the lid to access the peanuts visible behind the Perspex screen.
 You can help them learn by initially propping open the lid with a stick, so they master the technique.

 Top 5 Squirrel Facts